SherG/cool-iron/blog/quit-facebook.md

 ## Nostalgia for the pre-Facebook era

 It used to be that if you wanted to socialize there were 2 options: by phone or in person.
-In person was always the preferred default and the norm.
+In person was always the preferred default.
 Only if your friends or relatives lived far away did you resort to phone calls.

 Cellphones were used primarily for making plans: "Hey Eric, I'm picking up Arminda and we'll meet you guys at Dave & Busters.
 Are John and Marina coming?"